apache/incubator-heron/docs/operators/heron-cli.md

 Flag | Meaning
 :--- | :------
-`--submitter-config-loader` | The class name of the non-default config loader (assuming that the loader is on the classpath).
-`--scheduler-config` | Scheduler config file, if a non-default configuration is being used.
 `--deactivated` | If set, the topology is deployed in a deactivated state.

 ## Activating a Topology